storj/docs/app/dcs/third-party-tools/tesla-sentry-mode-teslausb/page.md

 ### Software required

-The code used in this tutorial is open source and uses, among other things, [Rlcone](https://github.com/rclone/rclone) which includes native support for Storj DCS.
+The code used in this tutorial is open source and uses, among other things, [Rlcone](https://github.com/rclone/rclone) which includes native support for Storj.
 The GitHub Repository for the code is available at: <https://github.com/marcone/teslausb> and the project was originally described on the [/r/teslamotors](https://www.reddit.com/r/teslamotors/comments/9m9gyk/build_a_smart_usb_drive_for_your_tesla_dash_cam/) subreddit.&#x20;

-### Storj DCS Account
+### Storj Account

 If you have not yet signed up, please [do so now](https://storj.io/signup).

 ## Step-by-step guide

-Using the software in the [teslausb](https://github.com/marcone/teslausb) project with Storj DCS is a multipart process, we will accomplish the following:
+Using the software in the [teslausb](https://github.com/marcone/teslausb) project with Storj is a multipart process, we will accomplish the following:

 - Generate Credentials for Storj DSC